ademola-lou/3DLibrary/README.md

 ### building wasm library (make sure you are in /wasm-library directory)

-compilimng cmake file and build
+compiling cmake file and build
 ```
 ./build.sh gener
 ```